Minimize impact

 Spot Drought Testing

-You can use our spot drought tool and runbook if you would like to understand how your workloads will behave during a mass spot interrupt event, or if you would like to understand how the autoscaler will respond to a lack of spot inventory.
+You can use our spot drought tool and runbook to understand how your workloads will behave during a mass spot interrupt event or how the autoscaler will respond to a lack of spot inventory.

 Spot Drought Tool

-The spot drought tool required to run this test is available in our github at the following link:
+The spot drought tool required to run this test is available on our GitHub at the following link:

 Spot Drought Runbook